pantrypoints/sp/content/en/research/hegel/spirit/part-a/section-1.md

 Existence is the essential point for sense-knowledge.
-- The truth in sense-knowledge is the simple immediacy of the existence of something.
+- **The truth in sense-knowledge is the simple immediacy of the existence of something.**

 <!-- In the same way, the certainty qua relation, the certainty “of” something, is an immediate pure relation.  -->

 In the same way, the certainty “of” something is an immediate pure relation.

-Consciousness is I* – nothing more, a pure this.
+Consciousness is I – nothing more, a pure this.*

+{{< n n="Here, Hegel correctly equates consciousness with the Hindu mahat" >}}

 <!-- n n="Here Kant confuses consciousness for identity and the ego -->